-One person hurt in Zachary shooting Sunday
+One person shot in Zachary on Sunday

 Latest Weather Blog

-One person hurt in Zachary shooting Sunday
+One person shot in Zachary on Sunday

 ZACHARY - One person was shot and then dropped off at a Zachary apartment complex Sunday night, police said.